-The SLAR is an active sensor that measures the roughness of the sea surface.
+The Side Looking Airborne Radar (further: SLAR) is an active sensor that measures the roughness of the sea surface.
 Microwaves in the region of three centimetres are transmitted in pulses and the reflection from the surface is used to build up a radar picture on both sides of the aircraft.
 Capillary waves on the sea surface tension resulting in a dampening of the capillary waves, will show up against the surrounding clear water.